Table of contents

 Seeing a “Red Flag”

 I took a tour of three different facilities in Juarez that were no more than 100 yards from each other.
 The facilities were all part of the same organization.
 These facilities were separate business units and they all had implemented their own “flavor” of Continuous improvement (or Kaizen) is a way to identify oppo...
+Learn More...
 (Continuous improvement (or Kaizen) is a way to identify oppo...
 Learn More...).
 This variation I saw in CI deployment methods was the red flag that led me to investigate another line of investigation to get to the potential root problem.

 During my tour, I was particularly interested in the current Six Sigma Definition: Six Sigma is a set of techniques and t...
-Learn More... projects that each business unit was working on.
+Learn More... project ideas that each business unit was working on.
 What I found was a lot of redundancy in the LSS projects between facilities.
 There were many similar processes between each BU.
 These processes were experiencing the same problems, and each of the BU’s had their own individual Lean Six Sigma Definition: Six Sigma is a set of techniques and t...
 Learn More...
 Projects to resolve the same problems.
 None of the CI teams knew that the other CI teams existed or that they were working on similar projects.

 When little (or no) alignment exists

 I’ve seen this in many organizations that I have visited in my career.
-The CI deployment is pushed to the site or BU Statistics level A statistics level is the value of input in... and there is little to no communication nor alignment between the BU’s.
-In an organization with similar processes between BU’s or sites, this can lead to a huge Muda (無駄, on'yomi reading) is a ...
-Learn More... in resources.
+The CI deployment is pushed to the site or BU Statistics level A statistics level is the value of input in...
+Learn More... and there is little to no communication nor alignment between the BU’s.
+In an organization with similar processes between BUs or sites, this can lead to a huge Muda (無駄, on'yomi reading) is a ...
+Learn More... of resources.
 It also leads to different improvements implemented to resolve the same problem.

 This is partly due to a CI deployment that was not well-planned, and, in many cases, starts because the initial deployment was not a corporate initiative.
-Many facilities start out Continuous Improvement at a facility level because that BU leader understood the value.
+Many facilities start out with Continuous Improvement at a facility level because the BU leader understood the value.
 After wins at the BU level, the wins become visible to the “C” level, and then the CI initiative gets picked up at a corporate level.
 The lack of understanding at the “C” level, of the organization part of the CI methodologies leads to a mandate that each facility implement using local sources to develop their own individual deployment.
-And this leads to it’s own variation which is outside the scope of this article.
+And this leads to its own variation which is outside the scope of this article.
 Let us help align your organization’s CI initiative with your Lean Six Sigma Project Plan.

-How do you start to align the CI initiative?: If you find yourself in the situation described above and you are not at the “C” level, you may find aligning BU’s difficult.
-There is one major step that you can initiate, and those in the “C” level will see the value in: implementing a central database for CI Project Data.
+How do you start to align the CI initiative for your sixsigma project?: If you find yourself in the situation described above and you are not at the “C” level, you may find aligning BUs difficult.
+There is one major step that you can initiate, and those in the “C” level will see the value in implementing a central database for CI Project Data.
 If you are at the “C” level and you are starting the CI Deployment journey, then implementing a central database for CI Project Data is imperative.

 A Turn Key System for Alignment